 Alcohol is an embedded part of American culture.
 Plenty of people can drink alcohol without developing a problem.
 However, recent studies indicate that as many as 15 million Americans have an alcohol use disorder (AUD).
 Recognizing the need for alcohol addiction treatment can be challenging.
 It is critical to remember that addiction is a disease, not a character defect.
 A drug rehab center can help assess your AUD.
 When you are ready to accept help, you may need to withdraw in a medically supervised drug and alcohol detox center, depending on the severity of your AUD.
 After detox, you can receive treatment from an inpatient alcohol rehab center.

 The terms abuse and addiction are often used interchangeably, but they are not the same.
 While both are detrimental, not everyone who abuses alcohol will develop an addiction.
 However, they are at increased risk.
 Alcohol use disorder occurs on a spectrum.
-To that end, inpatient addiction services should meet you where you are to accommodate your unique treatment needs.
+To that end, inpatient addiction services should meet you where you are to accommodate your unique addiction treatment needs.

 What Is a High-Functioning Alcoholic?